Toshakins/notes/AWS SA Exam.md

 * EBS Volumes
 * Instance store - ephemeral

+#### EC2 Fleet
+EC2 fleet is a feature to start a fleet of instances with a one API call.

 ### SQS
 Worth reading an FAQ.
 Message queue, works with in a "poll" model.
 Messages 256 KB size and can be queued from 1 min to 14 days.